droxey/lessonplans/bew1.1/intro-to-flask.md

 #### Step by Step

-1. Use `flask-starterpack` to demonstrate how to make a static site dynamic
+1. Demo the static site in the browser by double clicking the `index.html` file in Finder and opening it in the browser
+2. Explain that we'll be making this static site dynamic today using Python and Flask
+3. Note that the URL in the browser begins with `file:///` instead of `http://`
-2. Explain why static HTML and CSS  goes in the `static` folder
+4. Explain why static HTML and CSS  goes in the `static` folder
-3. Serve the static HTML page via `http://localhost:8000/index.html` first
+5. Run `flask run` in the project directory to serve the static HTML page via Flask at `http://localhost:8000/index.html`
-4. Ask "How many URLs have `.html` at the end of them these days?"
-   1. Clean URLs / Semantic URLs definition and why we use them
-5. Show how to serve the template in the `templates` directory with Flask

 ### Adding a Python Function to the Project